yogi1967/MoneydancePythonScripts/source/net_account_balances/net_account_balances_readme.txt

 - Hide row when options:
     Never, Always(Disable), balance = X, balance >= X, balance <= X. DEFAULT FOR X is ZERO
-    >> 'Always(Disable)' is ignored in use other row calculations that require this row!
+    >> 'Always(Disable)' normally causes the row NEVER to be calculated, unless its consumed by another row (UOR).
     You can set X to any value (positive or negative)
-    NOTE: If you select row option 'Hide Decimal Places', AND auto-hide row when balance=X, AND set X to a value with no decimals, then the calculated balance will be rounded when comparing to X.
-          Rounding will be towards X...
-This means that X=0 would include -0.99 to +0.99 (example)
+    NOTE: If you select row option 'Hide Decimal Places', AND 'auto-hide row when balance=X', ...
+AND set X to a whole number (no decimals), then the calculated balance will be rounded when comparing to X Rounding mode is 'half-up' (e.g. auto-hide when X=0 would include calculated results -0.499 to +0.499)
+          >> If you specify an X with decimals then no rounding will take place (for auto-hide check)
+          >> If the calculated balance is already a whole number, then no rounding will take place (for auto-hide check)

-- Hide Decimal places: Will hide decimal places on the selected row's calculated balance (e.g. 1.99 will show as 1) This option impacts auto-hide logic in some situations - refer: Hide row when options....
+- Hide Decimal places: Will hide decimal places on the selected row's calculated balance.
+The result will ALWAYS be rounded for display purposes.
+Rounding mode 'half-up' will be used:
-                       NOTE: Rounding towards X will be triggered for display formatting when this option selected:
-                       ...
-This means if X=1 for example, then 0.1 thru 1.9 would show as 1 (not zero)
+                       (e.g. 1.0 to 1.499 would become 1.0, and 1.5 to 1.999 would become 2.0)
+                       (e.g. -1.0 to -1.499 would become -1.0, and -1.5 to -1.999 would become -2.0)
+                       This option impacts auto-hide logic in some situations - refer: 'Hide row when options'....

 - Row separator: You can put horizontal lines above / below rows to separate sections